Before we discuss the benefits of in-home speech therapy, we’ve provided a quick definition of speech language therapy below.

 Speech Therapy is much more than just helping someone speak.
 The American Speech-Language-Hearing Association (ASHA) states that “Speech-language pathologists, or SLPs, work with people who have problems with speech, language, thinking, and swallowing.“ Speech Therapists also work with many aspects of communication, voice disorders, cognition, social-language, and much, much more.
 Speech-Language Pathologist, Speech Pathologist, Speech Therapist, SLP, ST – the name is interchangeable.

-What are the benefits of home-based Speech Therapy?
+What are the benefits of speech therapy at home?

-When the family is involved, the child also gets access to more therapy.
-If you are with us during or after our sessions for education, you are able to implement our activities for a few minutes everyday.
-Being in a familiar environment with familiar routines, we as clinicians are able to show you how to build these techniques into everyday activities (e.g., morning routine, bedtime routine, meal time).
+When the family is involved, your child essentially has access to more therapy through collaboration and home practice.
+Familiar environment with familiar routines, allow the therapist to show you how to build these techniques into everyday activities (e.g., morning routine, bedtime routine, meal time).

 IS SPEECH THERAPY WORTH IT?